- Basic Info

 - lowest job creation threshold - 2 jobs

 - use of Job Tax Credits against 100 percent of income tax liability and withholding taxes

 - allows credit to be claimed by any business of any nature (not limited to the industries in the Business Enterprise definition

 Census tracts which are no longer eligible, but had been previously designated, are highlighted in the table below.
-Businesses within these census tracts, which may be effected by the loss of the Military Zone designation, will benefit by filing a Notice of Intent (see Forms Section) by March 31, 2019 to preserve existing benefits for an additional three (3) years.
+Businesses within these census tracts, which may be affected by the loss of the Military Zone designation, will benefit by filing a Notice of Intent (see Forms Section) by March 31 of the year of change to preserve existing benefits for an additional three (3) years.
 A complete list of census tracts eligible for the Military Zone designation is included in the Fact Sheet section.